-Our multimodal method will be evaluated particularly on the hate speech detection task considering our proposed Mexican Spanish video dataset by calculating state-of-the-art standard indicators.
+We will evaluate our multimodal method for the hate speech detection task on our Mexican Spanish video dataset by calculating state-of-the-art standard indicators.
 These indicators will correspond to a binary classification evaluation (e.g., precision, recall, f1-score, and accuracy).
 Additionally, a multi-label classification evaluation will be done considering some sub-categories of hate speech (e.g., misogyny, discrimination, violence).